DanielMFernandes/CCNA_Course_Notes/Course_Notes/Port_Security.md

 ![image](https://github.com/psaumur/CCNA/assets/106411237/92f4ce9b-8fb4-4d57-b200-f41c7d5236ee)

 - When you enable port security on an interface with the default settings, one MAC address is allowed
-    - You can configure the ALLOWED MAC address manually
+    - You can configure the allowed MAC address manually
-    - If you DO NOT configure it manually, the SWITCH will allow the first source MAC address that enters the interface
+    - If you do not configure it manually, the switch will allow the first source MAC address that enters the interface
-- You can CHANGE the MAXIMUM number of MAC addresses allowed
+- You can change the maximum number of MAC addresses allowed
-- A COMBINATION of manually configured MAC addresses and DYNAMICALLY LEARNED addresses is possible
+- A combination of manually configured MAC addresses and dynamically learned addresses is possible

 ![image](https://github.com/psaumur/CCNA/assets/106411237/0b6e8053-6819-4e02-ae28-4699a5c9c92d)